ahmadsheikhi89/ansible-managed-dc-baseline/README.md

 os_family_expected: rocky
 ```

+---

 ### 4. Replace `inventory/90-active-groups.yml`

-Use this file for service-group membership.
+Use this file to map hosts to service groups.

-Recommended service-group model:
+Example:

 ```yaml
 ---